MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-checkbox/readme.md

 ![](./doc/img/mg-input-checkbox-more-10-values-2-sections.png)

-when we only have selected OR unselected items we have one section displayed
+When we only have selected or unselected items we have one section displayed.

 ![](./doc/img/mg-input-checkbox-more-10-values-selected-section.png)